SahilGidwani/react-job-board-project/readme.md

 ### Other Environment Variables

 The only other thing you need to change is the `SESSION_SECRET`.
 This should be set to something random.
 For testing purposes you can leave it as is or just create something like a random UUID, but in production our devops team will create a unique secrets for us to use.

-## Tasks

-The tasks you need to complete are saved as issues on the GitHub repository.
-They will include all the information you need about the tasks as well as any mockups.
-You can find the issues [here](https://github.com/WebDevSimplified/React-Simplified-Bonus-Project/issues).
-I would recommend tackling the issues in the following order but it is entirely up to you.

-1. Navbar and Light/Dark mode.
-2. User Authentication
-3. Create/Edit/Delete Job Listings
-4. Job Listing Payments
-5. Job Board/Filtering